Diversity Dance and Performing Arts is dedicated to giving your child a wonderful and positive experience.

 When I opened Diversity Dance in 2008, I had 36 students, was the only teacher, and ran classes out of a local community centre.
 I had 3 other jobs that year to help fund the studio.
 In 2009, I opened in a 2200 square foot location with two dance studios, and hired 2 other teachers.
 We had approximately 200 students that year and I was overjoyed!
 In 2011 I took a big risk and expanded my studio space to 5500 square feet and was able to grow our dance family even further.
 We then added our 4th studio space the “metallic studio” in 2016, providing our new and current students with more opportunities and exciting class additions.

-This past year I did something I said I would never do, and opened a second location!
-Although nervous, I am so happy I took the risk and was able to open the doors of our state-of-the-art 4500 square foot north location in Beacon Heights.
-I am ecstatic to welcome a new dance family and provide even more dancers the opportunities that we at Diversity Dance can provide.
+Two years ago I did something I said I would never do, and opened a second location!
+Although I was so nervous, I am so happy I took the risk and was able to open the doors of our state-of-the-art 4500 square foot north location in Beacon Heights.
+I am ecstatic to build another dance family and provide even more children the opportunities that we at Diversity Dance can provide.

 The rapid growth of Diversity Dance is a testament to our success in creating a passion for dance in these young people.
 It’s my goal to give every student the opportunity to experience a love of dance and learning.